Topological phases protected by projective space-time inversion symmetry in alkaline-earth-metal-like atoms: Introduction

-So far, the aforementioned studies have focused on single-particle physics, overlooking the crucial role of many-body interactions.
+So far, the aforementioned studies about the projective space-time inversion symmetry-protected topological phases have focused on single-particle physics, overlooking the crucial role of many-body interactions.
 Interactions are essential in topological phases, as they can, for example, introduce zeros in the single-particle Green's function and disrupt the bulk-boundary correspondence between topological invariants and edge states.
 Conversely, while additional symmetries can suppress perturbations that share those symmetries, it is believed that topological phases protected by more symmetries are more robust against perturbations due to their increased structural complexity.
-Therefore, investigating interacting topological phases protected by projective PT symmetry holds significant theoretical importance.
+Therefore, investigating interacting topological phases protected by projective space-time inversion symmetry holds significant theoretical importance.
 Ultracold atoms in optical lattices naturally interact with each other, and their interaction strength can be precisely tuned using Feshbach resonance~\cite{manybody1,manybody2,manybody3}.
 This makes ultracold atoms in optical lattices an outstanding platform for studying interacting topological phases in condensed matter physics.

 In this study, we propose to realize spinful topological phases using a synthetic spinless optical lattice clock, with synthetic dimensions implemented by nuclear and orbital degrees of freedom~\cite{AE1,ofr1,ofr2,ofr3,ye2016old,ye2016,fallani2016,gyuboong}.
-Particularly, with the help of interactions within the clock-state manifolds controlled via the orbital Feshbach resonance~\cite{ren1,ofrexp1,ofrexp2}, we can study the impact of interaction on the topological phases protected by projective PT symmetry.
+Particularly, with the help of interactions within the clock-state manifolds controlled via the orbital Feshbach resonance~\cite{ren1,ofrexp1,ofrexp2}, we can study the impact of interaction on the topological phases protected by projective space-time inversion symmetry.
 These interactions lead to the splitting of the four-fold degenerate ground-state entanglement spectra into two-fold degeneracy.
 When further increasing the interaction strengthes, the interacting topological phases are driven into different order phases with spontaneous symmetry breaking.
 We numerically map the phase diagram and propose that the interaction-induced topological phase transitions can be explored by measuring the local occupation of clock states at the edges.
-Our research pioneers the exploration of topological phases protected by projective PT symmetry in the realm of ultracold atoms.
+Our research pioneers the exploration of topological phases protected by projective space-time inversion symmetry in the realm of ultracold atoms.